Research Experience for Undergraduates

 - Interaction with a faculty member and daily interaction with a graduate student mentor.

-- Finally, each participant publishes a project report in the NNIN REU Research Accomplishments, a professional publication of the program's research results.
+- Finally, each participant publishes a project report in the NNIN Research Accomplishments, a professional publication of the program's research results.